RobTillaart/INA219/README.md

 changes in voltage or current.
 Depending on your project needs you can choose one over the other.

-As a rule of thumb on could take the time between two I2C communication time for reading a register as an upper limit.
+As a rule of thumb one could take the time between two I2C reads of a register as an upper limit.
-This would give a fresh reading every time.
+This would result in a fresh measurement every time one reads the register.
-NB it is always possible to average readings fetched from the device.
+NB it is always possible to average readings fetched from the device in your own code.

 Use one of these three so set **bus** resolution and sampling.